FarronF/limerick-council-meetings/meetings/2021/06/16-Virtual Meeting of the Home & Social Development Strategic Policy Committee/Minutes - Meeting of the Home & Social Development Strategic Policy Committee - 21st April 2021.md

 Ms. Newell advised that Ms. Creed is managing scheme and noted it was a pilot scheme that LCCC

+are undertaking on two turnkeys in Pallaskenry and one in Redgate, Cratloe Road.
+---
-are undertaking on two turnkeys in Pallaskenry and one in Redgate, Cratloe Road.--- Ms. Newell outlined the scheme is an initiative by central government that allows a new build
+Ms. Newell outlined the scheme is an initiative by central government that allows a new build

 purchase option to assist households with lower incomes.
 The house would be sold at a discounted